jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### Solar-noon error

-Solar noon is the moment at which the sun is highest in the sky on a particular day at a particular longitude.
-12:00 on your watch is _civil noon_, but that's not what you need.
+12:00 _civil time_ is the average atomic time at which the sun passes a particular government-specified meridian.
+A useful reference, but it rarely coincides with the actual solar noon of _your_ location.

-Due to irregular time-zone borders and daylight saving time, _civil time_ can easily be off by two hours, sometimes more.
+Due to irregular time-zone borders and daylight saving time, civil time can easily be off by two hours, sometimes more.
-So it's worth finding out when your local solar noon is.

-One way is to observe the
-shadow of a vertical pole over time.
-At solar noon, the pole's shadow will be at its shortest.
-Solar noon varies a bit over the seasons due to Earth's elliptic orbit, so you may just want to remember what time it comes on Christmas Eve<sup>g</sup>.
+One way to identify solar noon is to observe the shadow of a vertical pole over time.
+At solar noon, the pole's shadow will be at its shortest of the day.
+The atomic time at which this occurs will vary a bit over the seasons due to Earth's elliptic orbit, so you may just want to remember what time it comes on Christmas Eve<sup>g</sup>.
 That's _solar **mean** noon_, and it'll get you within 16 minutes, or 4°.